quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Address Validation Token Integrity {#token-integrity}

 An address validation token MUST be difficult to guess.
-Including a large enough random value in the token would be sufficient, but this depends on the server remembering the value it sends to clients.
+Including a random value with at least 128 bits of entropy in the token would be sufficient, but this depends on the server remembering the value it sends to clients.

 A token-based scheme allows the server to offload any state associated with validation to the client.
 For this design to work, the token MUST be covered by